 January 23, 2007

 Pete Williams walked out of prison a free man on January 23, 2007, after spending 22 years in prison for a crime he did not commit.
+The DA dropped all charges against Pete on February 13th, 2007, fully exonerating him.
 Read Pete's story below.

 Pete Williams, surrounded by microphones shortly after his release from prison.